EduArt-Robotik/edu_robocub_rescue_stack/README.md

 ###### Problems with the implementation of the 4 map servers
 During the implementation of the 4 map servers it often came to the problem that not all map server nodes as well as the AMCL node were started completely during the startup.
 To solve this problem, the thread waited for 2 seconds at the beginning (in the constructor of the 'LocalisationControlNode' ).
-Not forcing the programm to wait can cause errors, because the map server can be accessed and the node is not ready.
+Not forcing the programm to wait can cause errors, because the map server could be accessed while the node is not ready.

 #### Comparison
 With both implementations the maps can be exchanged.
 The implementation by means of MapServer change is clearly more complex than the implementation that loads a new map within one map server.
 Therefore the implementation in which the map is reloaded was chosen in the end.

 ## Control

 This repository branch contains an algorithm that uses [navigation stack 2 (Nav2)](https://navigation.ros.org/).
 As part of the search for the concept of traversing the course, two algorithms were developed and tested.
-One algorithm does not use any third party navigation library, the other is the algorithm mentioned earlier, which is using the ROS Navigation Stack 2.
-Both are developed in C++.
+One algorithm does not use any third party navigation library for navigation, the other is the algorithm mentioned earlier, which is using the ROS Navigation Stack 2.
+Both use Nav2 AMCL Algorithmen for localisation and are developed in C++.
 All tests of the two algorithms were performed in Gazebo with an [Eduard offroad robot](https://github.com/EduArt-Robotik/edu_simulation/tree/feature/sand_gravel_ramp/model/eduard_offroad) on the [TER0_ramp](https://github.com/EduArt-Robotik/edu_simulation/tree/feature/sand_gravel_ramp/model/TER0_ramp) track.

 ### Algorithm using Nav2
 This branch contains the source code of the algorithmen that uses the ROS Navigation Stack 2.